 Sometimes this will not be possible, as not everyone can work from home.
 Certain jobs require people to travel to, from and for their work – for instance if they operate machinery, work in construction or manufacturing, or are delivering front line services.

-If you cannot work from home then you can still travel for work purposes, provided you are not showing coronavirus symptoms and neither you nor any of your household are self-isolating.
+If you cannot work from home then you are allowed to travel for work purposes, but you should not do so if you are showing coronavirus symptoms, or if you or any of your household are self-isolating.
 This is consistent with advice from the Chief Medical Officer.

-Employers who have people in their offices or onsite should ensure that employees are able to follow Public Health England guidelines including, where possible, maintaining a 2 metre distance from others, and washing their hands with soap and water often for at least 20 seconds (or using hand sanitiser gel if soap and water is not available).
+Employers who have people in their offices or onsite should ensure that employees are able to follow the Guidance for employers and businesses including, where possible, maintaining a two metre distance from others, and washing their hands with soap and water often for at least 20 seconds (or using hand sanitiser gel if soap and water is not available).

-Work carried out in people’s homes, for example by tradespeople carrying out repairs and maintenance, can continue, provided that the tradesperson is well and has no symptoms.
-Again, it will be important to ensure that Public Health England guidelines, including maintaining a 2 metre distance from any household occupants, are followed to ensure everyone’s safety.
+Work carried out in people’s homes - for example by tradespeople carrying out repairs and maintenance, cleaners, or those providing paid-for childcare in a child’s home - can continue, provided that the worker has no coronavirus symptoms.
+Again, it will be important to ensure that government guidelines are followed to ensure everyone’s safety.
+These include practicing excellent hand and respiratory hygiene, and maintaining a two metre distance from household occupants as far as possible.

 At all times, workers should follow the guidance on self-isolation if they or anyone in their household shows symptoms.

-The government is therefore ensuring the police and other relevant authorities have the powers to enforce them where people do not comply.
+The police and local authorities have the powers to enforce the requirements set out in law if people do not comply with them.

 - instruct you to go home, leave an area or disperse